VC-Mian/AI_VTuber/README.md

    - Personality: Witty, sarcastic, playful, cool and composed
    - Expertise: Medical knowledge with a dark sense of humor

-   - Trigger words to chat with Muei:
+   - Trigger words to chat with Meibo:
       - meibo
       - mei
       - ei